The 3-second test

 For premium brands, this means your font choices are doing invisible emotional work.
 The right typeface communicates authority, warmth, expertise, or approachability before the visitor reads a single sentence.
 The wrong one creates cognitive friction that erodes trust.

-Whitespace is confidence
+White space is confidence

-There's a reason luxury brands use so much whitespace and budget brands cram every pixel with information.
-Whitespace communicates confidence — it says "we don't need to shout."
+There's a reason luxury brands use so much white space and budget brands cram every pixel with information.
+White space communicates confidence — it says "we don't need to shout."
 It gives the eye room to rest and the brain room to process.

-In practical terms, increasing the padding and margins on your key pages by 30-50% will almost always improve perceived quality.
+In practical terms, increasing padding and margins on your key pages by 30-50% will almost always improve perceived quality.
 It costs nothing, requires no new content, and signals sophistication instantly.

 Photography: the fastest trust signal

-Stock photography is the single biggest trust killer on most websites.
+Stock photography is the single biggest trust-killer on most websites.
 Visitors have developed an unconscious radar for it.
 Those perfectly diverse groups of people laughing in a conference room?
 Everyone knows they're fake.
 And if your photos are fake, visitors unconsciously question what else might be.

 Applying this to your site